tomarint/teams-see-more/README.md

 # 🚀 Teams See More

-This is a chrome extension that expands collapsed messages in Microsoft Teams Web.
+This is a browser extension that expands collapsed messages in Microsoft Teams Web.

 ![Screenshot](./screenshots/1280x800.png)